bombasticSlacks/Aspirant/Game/Stats.md

 On top of the above stats, your character also has a few additional values:

 #### Total XP
-An abstraction of your characters potential to learn and gain new abilities.
+An abstraction of your characters' potential to learn and gain new abilities.
 [Character-Development](Character-Development) has details on how to spend this.

 #### Spent XP
-Aspirants will not immediately spend experience as they gain it, expertise comes from the knowledge of others so your spent XP should be tracked seperately from your total.
+Aspirants will not immediately spend experience as they gain it, expertise comes from the knowledge of others, so your spent XP should be tracked separately from your total.

 #### Power
 A stat tracking how many times you character can perform certain powerful abilities.
 Some [Training](Character-Development#Training) will require you to expend this resource.
-It can be regained using the [Meditate](Activities#Meditate) [Evening Activity](Activities#Evening%20Activity).
+It can be regained using the [Good Night's Rest](Activities#Good%20Night's%20Rest) [Travel Activity](Activities#Travel%20Activity).

 Power is equal to 2 + 1 per [Training](Character-Development#Training) that requires power.